Becoming a parent is a major life change, and it impacts everything from your social life to your finances.

 Life insurance basics for parents:

-- Many people have a small life insurance policy through their employer benefits program - this is typically around $25,000, and typically isn’t sizable enough to ensure your family is taken care of
+- Many people have a small life insurance policy through their employer benefits program - this is typically around $25,000, and typically isn’t sizeable enough to ensure your family is taken care of

 - There are two types of life insurance - term insurance (pay a monthly premium over a set period, typically 25 years, for a set amount of coverage for your beneficiaries if you pass away during the term); or whole life (a permanent policy - pay a monthly premium in perpetuity for a set amount of coverage when you pass away; this type of policy also has a savings component to it)